 The course website prepared on the Blackboard system will contain the course syllabus, all handouts, links of interest, and course announcements.
 Students are responsible for the content of all course materials.
-Discussion boards have been enabled on the course web site.
-All students using these boards are expected to behave respectfully towards their classmates and towards the professor and TA(s).

 Email:

 When emailing your professor or TA, you must use your utoronto.ca address, as this is the only address we can be sure is yours.
 Please also be sure to include "SOC355" in the subject line.
 All students are responsible for checking their official utoronto.ca email addresses regularly, including the evening before class.